a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_0.md

 - A `script` is a series of instructions that automate computer tasks  Here we will focus on shell-scripting meaning executable files interpreted by the shell.

 ### 2. Pre-course work
 Given that the cloud server is UNIX based and that almost all bioinformatics procedures are conducted via CLI, it is important that you familiarise yourself with it before starting the course.
-Although we will cover some of the basic concepts of file system structure and shell scripting in this module, if you have never worked from a terminal before we highly recommend you to go through this introductory courses:
+Although we will cover some of the basic concepts of file system structure and shell scripting in this module, if you have never worked from a terminal before we highly recommend you to go through these introductory courses:

 - https://edu.sib.swiss/pluginfile.php/2878/mod_resource/content/4/couselab-html/content.html
 - https://sandbox.bio/tutorials?id=terminal-basics